ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 - **Dropbox:** Change `GOOGLE_DRIVE_PATH` to Dropbox folder
 - **OneDrive:** Same approach
 - **Local only:** Store in home directory (lose sync benefits)
-- **Git only:** Possible but loses the multi-machine sync advantage
+- **Git only:** Possible, but loses the multi-machine sync advantage

 ---